EYELESS IN GAZA – Flight of Feel

 11. Eternal vinyl: Examples: Unknown Soldier – Weather Report; Moonlight In Vermont – Maynard Ferguson; Trois Gymnopedies – Satie; Edo Lullaby – Japanese (trad); Portrait Of Tracy – Pastorius; Blues For The Fisherman – Leviev; Ouch Monkeys – Teardrop; Gedhing Tedhak Saking – Javanese Gamelan

-12. Bad experiences: Having ’surgery’ performed on a tooth abscess without anaesthetic
+12. Bad experiences: Having ’surgery’ performed on a tooth abscess

 13. Makes me laugh: Jane